imp1sh/gosix.net/home.md

 **Welcome to the **gosix.net** #IPv6 compatibility database.**
-Here we blame those who fail at implementing IPv6 but we also document products with good IPv6 support. gosix.net IPv6 compatibility database is a database that registers the IPv6 compatibility status for:
+Here we blame those who fail at implementing IPv6 but we also document products with good IPv6 support. gosix.net IPv6 compatibility database is a database that registers the IPv6 compatibility status for: bla

 ##  :computer: Devices
 This is about devices that have a network port or WiFi and don't run a classic computer OS but rather a firmware.